gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v4-to-v5.md

 ### Minimal Node.js version 18.0.0

-We are dropping support for Node 14 and 16 as a new underlying dependency is requiring `>=18.0.0`.
+We are dropping support for Node 14 and 16 as our currently supported Node 14 version will reach EOL during the Gatsby 5 lifecycle.
+Since the timing of the "Active LTS" status of Node 18 is nearly the same as Gatsby 5 we're jumping directly to Node 18.
 See the main changes in [Node 18 release notes](https://nodejs.org/en/blog/release/v18.0.0/).

 Check [Node’s releases document](https://github.com/nodejs/Release#nodejs-release-working-group) for version statuses.

 ### Minimal required React version is 18

-The minimal required React version is now 18.
+We are dropping official support for React 16 and 17.
+The new minimal required version is React 18.
 This is a requirement for the new Partial Hydration feature.

 ### Non-ESM browsers are not polyfilled by default

-Default support for non-esm browsers has been removed.
+Gatsby's `browserlist` configuration changed to now include `supports es6-module` by default.
+This means that Non-ESM browsers (like Internet Explorer) are not polyfilled anymore.
+If you still need to support those browser you'll need to [adjust your browserlist configuration](/docs/how-to/custom-configuration/browser-support/).

 ### GraphQL schema: Changes to sort and aggregation fields